Parametric Auto Insurance Explained: How It Works & Is It Right for You?

 • Satellite data for large-scale weather event verification

-These data sources run continuously, and crucially, they're independent — neither you nor the insurer controls the reading, which reduces disputes and speeds up validation.
+These data sources run continuously and are independent — neither you nor the insurer controls the reading, which reduces disputes and speeds up validation.

 Pincher's Pro Tip